rodrigoarodrigues/Anagramme/README.md

-# Termo - Brazilian Word Game Clone
+# Anagramme - Brazilian Word Game Clone

-A modern implementation of the popular Brazilian word-guessing game "Termo" (inspired by Wordle), built with .NET 9, React, TypeScript, and SQL Server.
+A modern implementation of the popular Brazilian word-guessing game "Anagramme" (inspired by Wordle), built with .NET 9, React, TypeScript, and SQL Server.

 ## 🎮 Game Description

-**Termo** is a daily word puzzle game where players have 6 attempts to guess a 5-letter Portuguese word.
+**Anagramme** is a daily word puzzle game where players have 6 attempts to guess a 5-letter Portuguese word.
 After each guess, the tiles change color to show how close your guess was to the word:

 - 🟩 **Green**: Letter is in the word and in the correct position
 - 🟨 **Yellow**: Letter is in the word but in the wrong position